DepriFromEarth/hdd-survival-guide/README.md

 By default, they should be like this, but just in case, we will enable them if they get disabled somehow.

 - Open Run once again and type "services.msc."
-- Find Superfetch or Sysmain on Windows 10 and later.
+- Find "ReadyBoost", "Superfetch/Sysmain".
-- Set the startup type to automatic and start the services.
+- Right click on them select properties and set the startup type to automatic and start the services.
 - Then click Apply and OK.

 Type "regedit" and press Enter.